• Skip to primary navigation

 1. Incorporate Photographs

 Maybe you’re not great at illustrations but aren’t quite ready to hire a graphic designer to create your visualizations.
-You can easily use photographs and add text with a free online program such as Canva to create an engaging infographic.
+With white paper, you can easily use photographs and add text with a free online program such as Canva to create an engaging infographic.

 You can also add photographs alongside illustrations to add more interest to a drab presentation.
 Some information is just dry, and anything you can do to spice it up helps.